AlexJReid/blog/content/posts/dynamodb-numeric-pagination/index.md

 So, we've established that read path is simple and fast.
 The write path is more complex.
 The model of appending bytes to a file does not work if we want to maintain order and cannot say with 100% certainty that records won't appear out of order.
 Perhaps strict ordering is not necessary, but it would be confusing to have a comment from 2018 appearing alongside one from 2021.
 Additionally, as the index increases in size, it will need to be rewritten in sorted order.
 If S3 is being used as a storage backend, this would mean a `PutObject` of several megabytes to add a single entry.
 The shape of your workload will dictate whether or not this is reasonable.

 A simple remedy is to not directly write to the index file at all, instead sending the change _commands_ to an append-only write ahead log.
 At a timed interval (or when the WAL reaches a certain size), a _commit_ process could run and apply these changes into the ordered index file, discarding the WAL.
 This reduces the amount of work needed to perform a sort and rewrite on the entire index, particularly if networked storage or S3 is where the indexes are stored.
 Deletions are fast in Redis as the member value is also indexed, which adds to the in-memory storage footprint of a sorted set.
 This file based approach does not bother to do that, members marked for deletion are simply skipped when the file is rewritten.
-This makes the files smaller to transmit and rewrite.

 The clear cost to this approach is that changes won't immediately appear.
 If a degree of latency is acceptable, this is not a bad trade off.
 A complimentary hack would be to not consult the pagination index at all when querying the first n pages, and simply limit in your client.
 For example, instead of setting the DynamoDB query `Limit` to `20`, set it to `200` and take a slice of the returned items to deliver up to page 10.
 This will increase read costs but caters for newest always being visible, with the potentially acceptable risk of some comments being shown again on page 11.

 The index files can be generated in any language.
 In Python, the `struct` module is one way to achieve this - likewise in go, the `binary` module and ordinary go structs work as you would expect (although check how much reflection is being used to _decode_ the structs: avoiding this can make a staggering difference to performance.)